What changes about marketing at this stage

 -

-Install the operating cadence: Run weekly pipeline inspection, campaign reviews, message testing, sales feedback, and executive reporting.
+Install the review rhythm: Run weekly pipeline inspection, campaign reviews, message testing, sales feedback, and executive reporting.

 -